SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/open.md

 # View diary

 The diary in SuperOffice CRM is fundamentally a personal diary.
-Your name is displayed at the top right of the **Diary** screen.
+Your name is displayed at the upper right of the **Diary** screen.

 You can open another user’s diary, or the diary of an available resource, to see when they are free, for example, or to create follow-ups for them directly.